visitkarma/visitkarma.github.io/content/post/turtle-beach-barbados.md

 - Standard furnishings typical of older Caribbean resorts
 - A bathroom with **refillable toiletries**

-While the room was functional, the **entire property feels like it’s in desperate need of renovation**.
+While the room was functional, the **entire property feels like it’s in need of renovation**.
 The decor and facilities feel dated compared to many modern Caribbean resorts.

 However, one thing that absolutely makes up for it is the **view**.